How Funding in Education Impacts Public and Private Schools

-The most significant historical change in funding is shown by the shifts that have occurred in the K-12 public school government funding ratio.
+The shifts in the K-12 public school government funding ratio show the most significant historical change in funding.
 In the past, local funds contributed far more to a school district’s funding, up to around 80%.
 Now, local funding is at just half that, leaving state funding to do most of the heavy lifting.

 By contrast, federal spending has declined over the same period.
-It’s argued that this decline is, in part, due to the American Recovery and Reinvestment Act of 2009 that followed the great Wall Street Crash of 2008 that ushered in a devastating recession.
+It’s argued that this decline is partly due to the American Recovery and Reinvestment Act of 2009 that followed the great Wall Street Crash of 2008 that ushered in a devastating recession.
 This coincides with lowered federal aid in other sectors as the economy struggled to recover from the economic downturn.

-The increase in state and local funding can actually be attributed to federal funding cuts over the past 15 years, with federal discretionary spending at its lowest level since 1989, according to Center on Budget and Policy Priorities.
+According to the Center on Budget and Policy Priorities, the increase in state and local funding can be attributed to federal funding cuts over the past 15 years, with federal discretionary spending at its lowest level since 1989.

 What Funding Challenges Does the Education Sector Face?

-This fall in federal funding coupled with soaring local and state funding in some regions has led to some school districts being underserved while others have a funding surplus.
-Consequently, progressivity (how much money is spent on low-income students) has stayed mostly unchanged, despite the state government’s attempts to create equity through funding.
+This fall in federal funding, coupled with soaring local and state funding in some regions, has led to some underserved school districts while others have a funding surplus.
+Consequently, progressivity (how much money is spent on low-income students) has stayed mostly unchanged despite the state government’s attempts to create equity through funding.

 By contrast, properties in more impoverished regions generate less tax, resulting in less well-equipped and resourced schools.
 Another facet is how state governments choose to spend funds.
 Earlier, we noted that states can elect not to use federal funds for programs designed to cater to disadvantaged learners.

-The results of such refusal are most noticeable in cities and counties that have disproportionately high numbers of learners of color and poor students.
+Such refusal results are most noticeable in cities and counties with disproportionately high numbers of learners of color and poor students.
 Even if states do accept federal funding, state funds are often at the mercy of the economy and can fluctuate along with economic conditions.

 These problems aren’t unique to public K-12 schools—public colleges and universities are also affected by funding issues.
-These institutions receive approximately $600 billion from state and federal governments, with each level contributing to 40% of a public university’s funding and local funding contributing 13%, according to IBIS World.
+According to IBIS World, these institutions receive approximately $600 billion from state and federal governments, with each level contributing to 40% of a public university’s funding and local funding contributing 13%.

-That means less than 10% of public higher education institutions’ funds come from non-government sources, according to Ibis World.
+According to Ibis World, less than 10% of public higher education institutions’ funds come from non-government sources.
 Consequently, public post-secondary colleges are as susceptible to funding issues as their public K-12 counterparts.

 How Education Vendors Can Weather Funding Storms

-It’s clear that how well-resourced public education institutions are directly depends on government funding.
-It can be difficult for educators to navigate the myriad issues created by underfunding or economic volatility.
-Some find that they need additional products or services to help them teach effectively.
+Clearly, how well-resourced public education institutions are directly depends on government funding.
+It can be challenging for educators to navigate the myriad issues created by underfunding or economic volatility.
+Some need additional products or services to help them teach effectively.